 ‘Guesthouses dropping like flies because of Airbnb’: Hotelier puts business up for sale

-The owner of a 10-bedroom guesthouse in north Norfolk has said she and her husband are selling up because they can't compete with the likes of Airbnb.
+The owner of a 10-bedroom guesthouse in north Norfolk has said she and her husband are selling up.

 Andrea and Daren Squires took over The Cobblers guesthouse, Standard Road, Wells-next-the Sea two years ago but are finding it tough to compete with rival firms which don't have the same overheads.

 And although The Cobblers remains open for business as usual, the couple have put it up for sale for £995,000, expecting it may take years to sell.

 The Squires have made The Cobblers a huge success, gaining a top five rating on TripAdvisor and ranked almost the best out of 24 B&Bs in the area, at number two.
 They have loved running it despite working long hours in the peak summer time and doing all the work themselves.

 But with more people booking rooms and apartments on sites such as Airbnb and with more places offering short self-catering stays, they've found it tough competition because they have more overheads and tax bills to pay.

 Mrs Squires said: "The seaside guesthouse used to be so popular but younger people tend to use Airbnb.
 We also have to have licences for things like music and fire safety certificates as well as various taxes which people running an Airbnb just don't have; they can get round the regulations which is so unfair, we're not competing in a fair playing field.
 Some of the apartments are absolutely beautiful, people pay a fortune on them because they've got no overheads like we have and there's more places which are offering self-catering for one or two nights to get the business - so it's undercutting us.
 Guesthouses nearby have closed; they're dropping like flies.
 It's really hard work but we've loved it and we would never regret buying The Cobblers."